daw1882/AI-Algorithm-Project/README.md

 probelm size increases).
 The reason this performed the best and found a solution consistently was because it exhausted all the options to reach the end goal.
 Also, by adding a heuristic to the search, it is able to handle most of the larger problems in a reasonable amount of time since it prunes many of the useless branches and focuses on the branches most likely to lead to the solution.

+The main issue with the other two algorithms is that the fitness or scoring function needs to account for all the important aspects of the simulation but when there are so many it can be very difficult to include them all.
+Thus, since the tree search tries everything and focuses on getting to the goal as soon as possible, it outperforms both algorithms for the simulations.